 But what's the point of spending all this money and time collecting something that should be obsolete?
 Technology has given us so many choices - really too many choices - and nowhere is this more apparent than with music.
 Streaming services like Spotify and Apple Music offer millions of songs at your fingertips for ten bucks a month.
 It doesn't make sense to buy one record with only seven or eight songs that can only be played on a large record player.

-Until two years ago, I hadn't thought about vinyl records (also called LPs - Long Play records), much less owned one, since probably 1980.
+Until two years ago, I hadn't thought about vinyl records (also called LPs - Long Play records) since around 1980.
 In fact, I remember the last album I owned: the Village People's Macho Man.
-I was only eight, so the entire gay subtext was completely lost on me, though I often wonder what my devoutly Christian parents thought about me listening to Macho Man over, and over, and over again.
+I was only eight, so the entire gay subtext was utterly lost on me, though I often wonder what my devoutly Christian parents thought about me listening to Macho Man over and over and over again.

 Anyway...